-You may be enthralled by Yosemite’s scenery— waterfalls leaping thousands of feet over granite cliffs, giant sequoias as wide as your living room, delicate wildflowers painting grassy meadows with a kaleidoscope of color—but your kids may be a tougher audience.
+You may be enthralled by Yosemite’s scenery—waterfalls leaping thousands of feet over granite cliffs, giant sequoias as wide as your living room, delicate wildflowers painting grassy meadows with a kaleidoscope of color—but your kids may be a tougher audience.
 Let’s face it, children like different stuff than adults like.
-And as much as we try to expose our kids to grown-up fun, sometimes it’s a good idea to cater to a kid’s idea of fun.
-Fortunately, there are plenty of family-friendly activities in Yosemite.
+And as much as we try to expose our kids to grown-up fun, sometimes it’s a good idea to cater to a kid’s idea of a good time.
+Fortunately, there are plenty of activities in Yosemite for kids to enjoy.
 Here’s a five-day itinerary that includes lots of fun kid stuff.

-In the morning, rent bikes at the Curry Village Recreation Center and ride around Yosemite Valley.
+In the morning, rent bikes at the Yosemite Valley Lodge or Half Dome Village (formerly Curry Village) and ride around Yosemite Valley.
 With 12 miles of smooth, level paths to pedal, bikes are a great equalizer between children and adults.
 If your kids are too young to ride on their own, parents can rent bikes with kid trailers attached.
-When you return the bikes to Curry Village, trade them in for an inflatable raft, life jackets, and paddles.
-You’ll put in to the Merced River near Curry Village, then float three miles downstream, where a shuttle bus returns you to your starting point.
-For dinner, get an extra-large pizza at Curry Village and sit outside on the patio.
+When you return the bikes, trade them in for an inflatable raft, life jackets, and paddles.
+You’ll put in to the Merced River near Half Dome Village, then float three miles downstream, where a shuttle bus returns you to your starting point.
+For dinner, get an extra-large pizza at Half Dome Village and sit outside on the patio.
 (Bike rentals are available most of the year; rafting is usually only possible in June and July when the river is at a safe level and flow.)

 Go for a hike.
 But forego the crowded trails on the valley floor and instead head to the quieter trails off Glacier Point Road.
 The easy trails to Taft Point and Sentinel Dome make good family hikes; each one is only 2.2 miles round-trip.
 After your hike, get a bite to eat at the Glacier Point Snack Stand to replenish the kids’ calorie stores, then hang around and gaze at the view from Glacier Point.
 If you pack along a picnic, you can have dinner at Glacier Point, then stay for the sunset and evening ranger talk.
 On many nights, amateur astronomers set up telescopes for stargazing.